odinuv/web/walkthrough-slim/database-update/using-select.md

 database and print his name.
 Remember to pass ID of person along with new ID of his new address -- you will need both in `UPDATE` query.

-`person-address-2.php`:
+`routes.php`:

 {: .solution}
 {% highlight php %}
-{% include /walkthrough/backend-update/person-address-2.php %}
+{% include /walkthrough-slim/backend-update/person-address-2.php %}
 {% endhighlight %}

-`person-address-2.latte`:
+`person-address.latte`:

 {: .solution}
 {% highlight html %}
-{% include /walkthrough/backend-update/templates/person-address-2.latte %}
+{% include /walkthrough-slim/backend-update/person-address-2.latte %}
 {% endhighlight %}

 {: .note}
-To test your page, find some person in a database and type URL like `person-address-2.php?id=XXX` into browser's address bar.
+To test your page, find some person in a database and type URL like `set-address?id=XXX` into browser's address bar.
 Or you can prepare a link to this form from list of persons.

 ### Step 3
 Almost there -- preselect address of a person if he has one and tell the form where to send data:

-`person-address-3.php` (no change here):
+`routes.php`: (no change here):

 {: .solution}
 {% highlight php %}
-{% include /walkthrough/backend-update/person-address-3.php %}
+{% include /walkthrough-slim/backend-update/person-address-3.php %}
 {% endhighlight %}

-`person-address-3.latte`:
+`person-address.latte`:

 {: .solution}
 {% highlight html %}
-{% include /walkthrough/backend-update/templates/person-address-3.latte %}
+{% include /walkthrough-slim/backend-update/person-address-3.latte %}
 {% endhighlight %}

 {: .note}